springload/webflow-dev-workflow/README.md

 ## Local development

-Edit the `entryPoints` and `outdir` values in the `builder.mjs` file to match your project.
+In the root directory, make a copy of `builder.mjs.example` named `builder.mjs` Edit the `entryPoints` and `outdir` values in the `builder.mjs` file to match your project.

 `entryPoints: ["client-projects/[current project]/[the file you’re working on]"`